Our 7 Day Guatemala Itinerary: The Complete Travel Guide

 From Mexico

 You can also get to Guatemala overland or by air from Mexico.
-A popular route to take is an organised shared shuttle from San Cristobal de las Casas in Chiapas to Antigua.
+A popular route to take is an organized shared shuttle from San Cristobal de las Casas in Chiapas to Antigua.
 These are fairly easy to organise on the ground from San Cristobal de las Casas.
 The journey takes around 12 hours.

 From Belize